-Rabb was the Founder and Executive Director of Classical Revolution Tucson, a nonprofit organization dedicated to making classical chamber music more accessible by bringing it to nontraditional venues.
-He also serves in the Associated Students of the University of Arizona as the inaugural Senator representing the College of Fine Arts, formerly serving as a Club Advocate; is the Vice President of Legacy and Founder for collabArts, a University of Arizona student organization dedicated to interdisciplinary artistic student collaboration; and is an Ambassador for the University of Arizona College of Fine Arts.
+Kincaid was the Founder and Executive Director of Classical Revolution Tucson, an organization dedicated to making classical chamber music more accessible by bringing it to nontraditional venues.
+He also served in the Associated Students of the University of Arizona as the inaugural Senator representing the College of Fine Arts.
+He graduated cum laude from the University of Arizona with a Bachelor of Music Composition in the spring of 2017.

 Kincaid is a founding member of Outlaw Reeds, a Tucson-based reed quintet that seeks to present high quality chamber music while connecting to the deep cultural history of southern Arizona.
 He currently lives in Green Valley, Arizona, where he continues to develop and seek new opportunities for collaboration with musicians and other artists.